-Condition Action Possible consequences Contagious skin conditions (local) Avoid area Exacerbate condition Open wound (local) Avoid area Introduce infection Injury in acute stage (local) Avoid area Promote blood flow to area, increasing size of resultant scar tissue Any condition ending with 'itis' (e.g. lymphangitis) (local/systemic) Avoid area/refer to GP 'itis' is indicative of an inflammatory condition, therefore massage is contraindicated Varicose veins (local) Avoid area Damage, weaken vein walls/ valves Colds/fever (systemic) Avoid treatment Any stimulation to lymphatic system will encourage the infection Deep vein thrombosis (DVT) (systemic) Refer to GP Any massage may dislodge thrombosis (cause embolism) Diabetes (systemic) Refer to GP Massage may be possible, but medical advice should be sought before treatment Any condition of which the practitioner is unaware of how massage will affect it Refer to GP The massage practitioner has a duty of care to the client, therefore, if in doubt, they should refer

-2.2 Distinguish the Local actions to take if Systemic presented with cautions See AC 2.1 or contraindications Local cautions or contraindications Avoid area and adapt treatment Systemic cautions or contraindications Avoid treatment and refer to medical practitioner for treatment authorisation 2.3 Describe referral Gain informed consent from the client (to review the information in the client record form and to liaise with the procedures when referring healthcare professional). working with other professionals Exchange the client record form with the referring healthcare professional.
+Condition Action Possible consequences Contagious skin conditions (local) Avoid area Exacerbate condition Open wound (local) Avoid area Introduce infection Injury in acute stage (local) Avoid area Promote blood flow to area, increasing size of resultant scar tissue Any condition ending with 'itis' (e.g. lymphangitis) (local/systemic) Avoid area/refer to GP 'itis' is indicative of an inflammatory condition; therefore massage is contraindicated Varicose veins (local) Avoid area Damage, weaken vein walls/ valves Colds/fever (systemic) Avoid treatment Any stimulation to lymphatic system will encourage the infection Deep vein thrombosis (DVT) (systemic) Refer to GP Any massage may dislodge thrombosis (cause embolism) Diabetes (systemic) Refer to GP Massage may be possible, but medical advice should be sought before treatment Any condition of which the practitioner is unaware of how massage will affect it Refer to GP The massage practitioner has a duty of care to the client, therefore, if in doubt, they should refer 2.2 Distinguish the actions to take if presented with cautions or contraindications Local Systemic See AC 2.1 Local cautions or contraindications Avoid area and adapt treatment Systemic cautions or contraindications Avoid treatment and refer to medical practitioner for treatment authorisation -- -- 2.3 Describe referral procedures when working with other professionals Gain informed consent from the client (to review the information in the client record form and to liaise with the referring healthcare professional).
+Exchange the client record form with the referring healthcare professional.
 Review the assessment and treatment information with the client.
 Update the assessment information and produce a treatment plan.
 Establish a method for updating the referring healthcare professional of any progress.
 Understand when to refer - contra-indications, treatment not working, outside scope of practice.
 Identify healthcare professional to refer to, format referral letter.
-2.4 Describe how to Verbal and non-verbal communication methods, active listening, professional etiquette and administration communicate with efficiency others in a professional manner, to include: Client Valuing equality and diversity, including respect for: Gender Ethnicity Religion Physical and mental ability Sexual orientation and status Maintaining a professional appearance and manner at all times Ensuring confidentiality
+2.4 Describe how to communicate with others in a professional manner, to include: Verbal and non-verbal communication methods, active listening, professional etiquette and administration efficiency Client Valuing equality and diversity, including respect for: Gender Ethnicity Religion Physical and mental ability Sexual orientation and status Maintaining a professional appearance and manner at all times Ensuring confidentiality

-- Healthcare professional
+Healthcare professional

-- Professional
+Professional

-- Respectful of individual responsibilities
+Respectful of individual responsibilities

-- Open to the opinions of others
+Open to the opinions of others

-- Receptive to suggestions, comments and constructive criticism
+Receptive to suggestions, comments and constructive criticism

-- Responding in a timely manner
+Responding in a timely manner

-- Keeping records which are
+Keeping records which are

-- Accurate
+Accurate

-- Detailed
+Detailed

-- Unambiguous
+Unambiguous

-- Consistent with expected best practice
+Consistent with expected best practice